On this page

 - Answer two questions from information in:

-If you are first time tax lodger, you will need to call the ATO call centre to get a unique linking code to help complete this process.
+If you are a first-time tax lodger, you will need to call the ATO call centre to get a unique linking code to help complete this process.

 What to do if things go wrong with myGov